 - Visa Considerations

 If you plan to study abroad in two separate locations during two consecutive terms, you will likely experience complications applying for a visa, if your host country requires one.
 Travel prior to the start of your program can also interfere with the visa process.
-It is your responsibility to research entry requirements for your program(s) of choice and speak with your ULA adviser to discuss options.
+It is your responsibility to research entry requirements for your program(s) of choice and speak with your GLO adviser to discuss options.

 - Undergraduate Registration Requirement